BenWueb/portfolio/public/posts/social_recipe_application.md

 useEffect(() => {...
 ```

+##

 ## Images

 Obviously images are important for a food app and ideally you would have at least one for each recipe, which is a lot of photos.
 Given the initial data set there aren't many photos for individual recipes, so most have a stock image.
 Unfortunate, but not much to be done there.
 I used a cloud function to resize and convert the images to webp server side.
 Implemented lazy loading and pagination as well.

 ## Security

 Security is always a concern, especially when you have user inputs that render to the dom.
-Here I used regex and a packaged called

-There are protected routes for the profile and edit pages and auth checks
+There are protected routes for the profile and edit pages as well as a listener on the auth status.
 Aside from that having well written rules in Firestore is a good way to make sure your data stays secure.

 ## Optimization

+The above mentioned in the images section as well as using specific queries for recipes and indexing via Algolia.

 ## SEO

 I used React Helmet to include a header on each page for SEO.
-Uploaded a sitemap to Google Source Console
+Uploaded a sitemap to Google Source Console and included all meta tags and relevant HTML tags.